0xstepit/cw-otc/README.md

 # CW-OTC

-`cw-otc` is a smart contract that implements an over-the-counter market to securely allow two parties to exchange values without a middleman and in a trust-minimized way.
+`cw-otc` is a smart contracts workspace that implements an over-the-counter market to securely allow two parties to exchange values without a middleman and in a trust-minimized way.

-## MVP
+## Contracts

+The workspace is composed by two contracts:

+- **Factory**: the factory has the purposes of orchestrating multiple markets.
+It keeps track of the available markets and to avoid creation of duplicates.

+- **Market**: this is the main contract that implements the logic for otc exchange for a given pair.
+Every market has the possibility to deifine a fee that is deducted from both the partiesduring an exchange.

-Below the first draft of the MVP is reported:
+Below the draft of the MVP that highlights the APIs of the contracts and their interactions:

 ![image](./assets/mvp.png)